evanwmart/uni-SFWE301-interactive-display/README.md

 - **Launches Front-End Executable**
   After preparing resources, the backend triggers an Electron-based front-end `.exe` to display the collected data interactively.
 - **Modular Code Structure**
-  Organized via a Maven project structure that separates logic, resources, and tests, making it easier to extend or integrate additional features.
+  Organized via a Maven project structure that separates logic, resources, and tests.

 ## Technology